telerik/kendo-ui-core/docs/intro/installation/npm.md

 >
 > The scripts in the NPM package are not usable in the browser.
 To work around this issue, use a bundler such as [WebPack]({% slug webpacksupport_integration_kendoui %}).

-### Legacy Package (Git Repo)
+### Legacy Package

-The legacy `kendo` package, accessible through **git+https://bower.telerik.com/npm-kendo-ui/npm-kendo.git**, will not be updated after May 2017.
+The legacy `kendo` package that is available as a GitHub repository and is accessible through `git+https://bower.telerik.com/npm-kendo-ui/npm-kendo.git` will not be updated after May 2017.
 The repository itself will remain active.

 ### Authenticating Build Agents